Device-independent lower bounds on the conditional von Neumann entropy: Conclusion

 Computing key rates for DI-QKD, we also found significant improvements on the minimal detection efficiency required to generate secret key using a pair of entangled qubits.
-In particular we found a minimal detection efficiency of around $0.805$ which is now well within the regime of current device-independent experiments~\cite{diexperiment1,diexperiment2}.
-This prompts the question as to whether or not it is possible to successfully run a DI-QKD experiment given the current technology available.
-We leave a thorough investigation of this question to future work.
+In particular we found a minimal detection efficiency lower than $0.8$ which is now well within the regime of current device-independent experiments~\cite{diexperiment1,diexperiment2,diqkd_exper1,diqkd_exper2,diqkd_exper3}.
+With further effort we can hope to increase the rates of these experiments further and we leave a thorough investigation of this question to future work.

 We also demonstrated that min-tradeoff functions, necessary for the entropy accumulation theorem~\cite{DFR,DF}, could be derived directly from our numerical computations.
 Therefore our technique can also be used to compute the rates of actual finite round protocols and to subsequently prove their security.
 For example, this then opens the possibility of using the global randomness bounds (see Figure~\ref{fig:chsh_global_comparison}) for the CHSH game to improve the rates of the recent DI-RE experiments~\cite{diexperiment1,diexperiment2}.